firepear/petrel/README.md

 # petrel

-Petrel is a non-HTTP toolkit for adding network capabilities to programs.
-With it you can define APIs/RPCs of arbitrary complexity, using any data format you like.
-Here are some key features:
+Petrel is a drop-in package for adding (non-HTTP) network capabilities to programs.

+Analagous to how SQLite embeds the capabilities of relational databases within programs, Petrel lets you embed message-passing/RPC capabilities.

+Some features:
-- Optimized for programmer ease-of-use, but has been proven decently performant in real-world datacenter use.
+- Optimized for programmer time
+- Proven performant in real-world datacenter use
-- Supports command-line style requests (automatic tokenization, like ARGV), or blob style request handling (raw payload passed through to your code).
+- Supports command-line style requests with automatic tokenization, like ARGV)
+- ...Or blob/JSON style request handling (raw payload pass-thru to your code)
-- Works over Unix domain sockets or TCP.
+- Works over Unix domain sockets or TCP
 - Security-conscious design:
-  - TLS support for link security and/or client authentication.
+  - TLS support for link security and/or client authentication
-  - HMAC support for message verification.
+  - HMAC support for message verification
   - Message length limits to protect against memory exhaustion, accidental or purposeful
+- No third-party dependencies
-- Petrel has no external dependencies, and passes `golint`, `go vet`, and `go test -race` cleanly.
+- Passes `golint`, `go vet`, and `go test -race` cleanly
+- Petrel servers support arbitrarily many concurrent connections
+  - But each connection is synchronous

 ## News